Sandbox

 str

-- The absolute path to the Sandbox root directory.
+- The absolute path to the Sandbox root directory for the logged in user.

 Example: